ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``RUN_TASK_RUN_POST``: (Default: "TRUE")
    Flag that determines whether to run the ``RUN_POST_TN`` task.

+.. _VXTasks:

 Verification Tasks
 --------------------

 ``RUN_TASK_GET_OBS_CCPA``: (Default: "FALSE")
-   Flag that determines whether to run the ``GET_OBS_CCPA`` task, which retrieves the CCPA hourly precipitation files used by METplus.
+   Flag that determines whether to run the ``GET_OBS_CCPA_TN`` task, which retrieves the :term:`CCPA` hourly precipitation files used by METplus from NOAA HPSS.

 ``RUN_TASK_GET_OBS_MRMS``: (Default: "FALSE")
-   Flag that determines whether to run the ``GET_OBS_MRMS`` task, which retrieves the MRMS composite reflectivity files used by METplus.
+   Flag that determines whether to run the ``GET_OBS_MRMS_TN`` task, which retrieves the :term:`MRMS` composite reflectivity files used by METplus from NOAA HPSS.

 ``RUN_TASK_GET_OBS_NDAS``: (Default: "FALSE")
-   Flag that determines whether to run the ``GET_OBS_NDAS`` task, which retrieves the NDAS PREPBUFR files used by METplus.
+   Flag that determines whether to run the ``GET_OBS_NDAS_TN`` task, which retrieves the :term:`NDAS` PrepBufr files used by METplus from NOAA HPSS.

 ..
    COMMENT: Need confirmation that the above 3 task explanations are correct.